agaveplatform/SC17-container-tutorial/images/jupyter/README.md

 ## Logging

-All logs will be written to stdout and can be accessed via the `docker logs -f <container_name>` or `docker-compose logs -f` commands.
+All logs will be written to stdout and can be accessed via the `docker logs -f jupyter-notebook` or `docker-compose logs -f` commands.